BYLAWS OF THE

 b) Any Regular Member in good standing may seek election as Regional Representative.

-c) A prospective Regional Representative may only seek election in the state region where they currently reside and must have resided in that respective region for at-least five (5) years.
+c) A prospective Regional Representative may only seek election in the state region where they currently reside or work and must have resided or worked in that respective region for at-least one (1) year.

 d) A Regional Representative shall represent the interests of the region at Board meetings.

-e) A Regional Representative shall endeavor to maintain membership requirements in their respective region.
+e) A Regional Representative shall endeavor to recruit and retain the members in their respective region.

 Regional matters may be addressed by the Regional Representatives with the sanction of the Executive Board.